Protected Area for the Management of Habitats or Species

 On the slopes and islets, nest colonies of Calonectris borealis, Sterna hirundo, Sterna dougallii, Puffinus puffinus and Puffinus lherminieri baroli.
 It is also possible to observe the Turdus merula azorensis, the Serinus canaria, the Motacilla cinerea patriciae and the Fringilla coelebs moreletti.

 It is possible to discover this protected area through the Fajã Grande - Ponta Delgada (PR01FLO) and the Great Route of Flores (GR01FLO) walking trails.

 Near this zone, one can visit the Boqueirão Environmental Interpretation Centre, which was created in the tanks where the whale oil, melted in the Boqueirão Whaling Station, was stored.
 It is a space dedicated to the promotion and knowledge of the most interesting places of the island, with highlight to the marine environments.

-This area integrates a Special Protection Area (SPA) and a Special Area of Conservation (SAC) within the Natura 2000 network, an Important Bird and Biodiversity Area (IBA) of the BirdLife International organization and has geosites of the Azores UNESCO Global Geopark.
-Its outer edge borders with a Protected Area of Resources Management.
+This area integrates the Costa Nordeste Special Protection Area (SPA) and Special Area of Conservation (SAC) within the Natura 2000 network, an Important Bird and Biodiversity Area (IBA) of the BirdLife International organization and has geosites of the Azores UNESCO Global Geopark.
+Its outer edge borders with the Costa Norte Protected Area of Resources Management.